heihachi78/milab_bead_j0p7mf_2/README.md

 1. After running the command, Streamlit will output a URL (typically `http://localhost:8501`)
 2. Open the URL in your web browser
-3. Wait for initialization (PyBullet window will open separately)
+3. Wait for initialization (connection status shown in console)
 4. Start chatting with the robot

 **Example commands:**